 5 questions people ask Americans abroad – and my answers

-As an American living abroad, I get asked a lot of questions about the US.
+As an American living abroad, I get asked a lot of questions about life in the US.

 I spend so much time answering people’s questions about the “American way of life” that it’s practically my part-time job.